The 25 Beauty Habits You Need to Get into Now

 24. Quality, Not Price

-While I think there’s something almost primal engrained in most of us that automatically equates price with quality, experience tells us that actually that’s not always the case.
-While there are plenty of extremely expensive, extremely high quality products out there (no doubt hand filtered and bottled by virgin milkmaids somewhere in the Swiss Alps etc), there are also plenty of high quality, effective products at the lower end of the budget scale.
-Some of my absolute favourites come from The Inkey List, The Ordinary, Bybi, Good Molecules, Fourth Ray Beauty, and CeraVe.
+While I think there’s something almost primal engrained in most of us that automatically equates price with quality, experience tells us that actually, that’s not always the case.
+While there are plenty of extremely expensive, extremely high-quality products out there (no doubt hand filtered and bottled by virgin milkmaids somewhere in the Swiss Alps etc), there are also plenty of high-quality, effective products at the lower end of the budget scale.
+Some of my absolute favourites come from The Inkey List, Bybi and Good Molecules.

 25. Being Sustainable

-Handily, there are plenty of great ways to stock up on products sustainably, including using brands that are committed to forgoing single use plastics like REN and Bybi, or ones who use glass packaging like Espa.
+Handily, there are plenty of great ways to stock up on products sustainably, including using brands that are committed to forgoing single-use plastics like REN and Bybi, or ones that use glass packaging like Espa.
 You could even stick to locally produced products in your town or country, or replace the plastic Q-Tips for bamboo ones and the cotton pads for re-useable ones.
 For some more ideas on cutting down on beauty waste, take a look at this sustainable beauty guide.